 - Decide where you wish to travel, and when you plan to depart and return.
 Also, get a basic idea of what you would like to do and if you will need assistance with securing overnight accommodations, your group’s itinerary and any other special arrangements.
 The more information you can provide us with – the better we will be able to help you plan a successful trip.

-- Complete the Samson Trailways Charter Request Form on this page and submit it to Samson Trailways.
-Alternatively, you can also call the Samson Trailways office directly at 404-768-8687 and press 1 for sales, and submit a request for charter quote over the telephone.
+- Complete the Samson Tours Charter Request Form on this page and submit it to Samson Tours.
+Alternatively, you can also call the Samson Tours office directly at 404-768-8687 and press 1 for sales, and submit a request for charter quote over the telephone.